it all started with a meme…

-But equally true is the fact that some days my kids are total a-holes, and all I really want is a cold beer and some quiet moments without their adorable dirt covered faces or their sweet lil screechy voices.
+But also true is the fact that some days my kids can be total a-holes, and all I really want is some quiet moments without their adorable dirt covered faces, or their sweet lil screechy voices.

-There are days where it’s totally easy to love this whole parenting gig, and every little thing about my wee ones.
+There are days where it’s totally easy to love every little thing about this whole parenting gig, then there are days where, well…

 Raising a human from tiny helpless potato through adolescence is a monumental task…

-And it’s totally fucking o.k. if sometimes I’m tired, or frustrated, or god forbid I have a day where I really hate being a mom!
+And it’s totally fucking o.k. if sometimes I’m tired, or frustrated, or heaven forbid I have a day where I really hate being a mom!

 Yes, the days are long but the years are short and I am going to miss it all so very much when it’s gone.

-Sometimes honoring that experience means being real with myself about the times that I am actually not really enjoying it.
+Sometimes honoring that experience means being real with myself about the times that I am actually not really having a super duper time.

-Sometimes honoring that experience means being real with myself about the need to take a break, to fill my cup, to engage in some serious acts of self-love.
+And sometimes honoring that experience means being real with myself about the need to take a break, to fill my cup, to engage in some serious acts of self-care.

-Sometimes, your well intentioned memes wind up shaming me into believing that I am not good enough.
+Sometimes I let a well intentioned meme shame me into believing that I am not good enough.